 omnia card vs roma pass Header colosseum

 Roma Pass vs Omnia Card for visiting the Colosseum.
-What is the best ?
+Which one is the best ?

-Roma Pass vs Omnia Pass : which one should you take?
+Roma Pass vs Omnia Pass : which one should you buy ?

 ROMA PASS OMNIA CARD